 Associated with your ability to choose what you focus on is the Principle of Attrition.
 Not only do you have the power to choose where to focus your thoughts, you also have the power to choose where not to focus your thoughts.

-And as you cease focussing your thoughts on people, situations and events that you would consider negative ones, the negative nature of those unpleasant conditions or ideas lose their power to control or influence you.
+And as you cease focusing your thoughts on people, situations and events that you would consider negative ones, the negative nature of those unpleasant conditions or ideas lose their power to control or influence you.
 Essentially, if you aren’t thinking about them consistently, they lose their negative impact.

 This is not the same as avoiding or ignoring things that you find unpleasant.
 Ignoring or avoiding still involves thinking about them.
-Instead, you simply keep your attention focussed on those areas of your life that you would consider positive, happy, and beneficial.
+Instead, you simply keep your attention focused on those areas of your life that you would consider positive, happy, and beneficial.

 These first two principles are important to keep in mind so that you understand that your stress really does begin with your thoughts.

-If you are free to choose any thought, and you can only have one dominant thought at a time, it is you that always decides exactly which thought is on the centre stage of your mind.
+If you are free to choose any thought, and you can only have one dominant thought at a time, it is you that always decides exactly which thought is on the center stage of your mind.
 [Read What’s your spotlight on?]

-Understanding these principles also helps you realise the freedom you have to change your thoughts at any moment.
+Understanding these principles also helps you realize the freedom you have to change your thoughts at any moment.

 Now for Truth #3.